 The Credit Alternatives team utilizes a bottom-up, fundamentally-based investment approach with a focus on capital preservation to provide clients with differentiated sources of return or yield over the long-term.
-The team offers clients a broad range of investment strategies and customized portfolios primarily focused on public and private opportunities, including, without limitation, corporate credit strategies, private investment strategies and real asset strategies.
+The team offers clients a broad range of investment strategies and customized portfolios primarily focused on private opportunities, including, without limitation, directlyoriginated middle market lending strategies and real assets strategies (including investments in renewable power assets).
+The team may also invest in unsecured debt, which may include, among other things, mezzanine debt.
+The team makes investments primarily through direct originations.
 The businesses that comprise Credit Alternatives include: